Marie of Blois, Countess of Boulogne

 Marie’s coat of arms as Countess of Boulogne; Credit – Wikipedia

 A daughter of King Stephen of England, Marie of Blois was Countess of Boulogne in her own right after the deaths of her mother Matilda I, Countess of Boulogne in her own right and her two surviving brothers Eustace and Willliam who were both Count of Boulogne but had childless marriages.
 As a young girl, Marie entered a convent and became a nun.
-Shortly after Marie became Countess of Boulogne, she was abducted from her convent by a young nobleman and forced into marriage with the nobleman who then claim the title of Count of Boulogne jure uxoris (by right of his wife).
+Shortly after Marie became Countess of Boulogne, she was abducted from her convent by a young nobleman and forced into marriage with the nobleman who then claimed the title of Count of Boulogne jure uxoris (by right of his wife).

 Marie’s father King Stephen of England; Credit – Wikipedia